-15 Department of Labor/ Occupational Safety and Health Administration
+Department of Labor (DOL) / Occupational Safety and Health Administration (OSHA)

-The Department of Labor (DOL) Occupational Safety and Health Administration (OSHA) plays an integral role in nanotechnology by protecting the Nation's workforce.
+OSHA plays an integral role in nanotechnology by protecting the Nation's workforce.
 OSHA accomplishes its mission by collaborating and sharing information with other Federal agencies through NNI activities and NSET Subcommittee meetings.
 As part of this effort, OSHA's goal is to educate employers on their responsibility to protect workers and to educate workers on safe practices in handling ENMs.
 OSHA is developing guidance and educational materials promoting worker safety and health that will be shared with the public directly and through the NNI.

-23 In addition, OSHA is interested in ensuring responsible and sustainable nanotechnology by 24 promoting and developing manufacturing processes that take safety and health into 25 consideration from the design of manufacturing systems throughout the entire lifecycle of the 26 material in use, wherever there is potential for worker exposure.
-To achieve this objective, 27 OSHA is participating in the nanomanufacturing NSI and collaborating with EPA and NIOSH to 28 promote sustainable development in the manufacturing process.
-This involves development of 29 nanomanufacturing processes that take into account exposure control measures to eliminate or 30 reduce worker exposure from the outset.
+In addition, OSHA is interested in ensuring responsible and sustainable nanotechnology by promoting and developing manufacturing processes that take safety and health into consideration from the design of manufacturing systems throughout the entire life cycle of the material in use, wherever there is potential for worker exposure.
+To achieve this objective, OSHA is participating in the nanomanufacturing NSI and collaborating with EPA and NIOSH to promote sustainable development in the manufacturing process.
+This involves development of nanomanufacturing processes that take into account exposure control measures to eliminate or reduce worker exposure from the outset.

-31 OSHA is also involved in the Nanotechnology Knowledge Infrastructure NSI, participating in 32 collaboration with other agencies in creating robust data and information infrastructure.
-Sharing 33 information on nanotechnology health-related data supports OSHA's goal to develop materials 34 promoting worker safety and health.
+OSHA is also involved in the Nanotechnology Knowledge Infrastructure NSI, participating in collaboration with other agencies in creating a robust data and information infrastructure.
+Sharing information on nanotechnology health-related data supports OSHA's goal to develop materials promoting worker safety and health.